amerkelz/STAT628-Module2-Group6/README.md

 1. pull the contents.
 2. move the data folder contents into the code folder.
 3. run 'Final Code.Rmd'.
 This will output the results used.
 4. the app folder contains all code and data used by the Shiny app hosted at: https://amerkelz.shinyapps.io/module2_app/
+    - data_clean_2_for_shiny.csv is a copy of the data clean 2 dataframe used in 'Final Code.Rmd', saved off separately for deploying with the app
     - NOTE: if you use this code to deploy your own Shiny app, please update the author content information to your own.